 The video above provides a high-level overview of all the features contained in the Altova GDPR Database.

-Country by Country Reporting Solution for XML
+Altova’s Country by Country (CbC) Reporting Solution makes

 Altova Software Version 2019 introduces over 20 new features to help you sharpen your development game – starting with support for high-res monitors in both XMLSpy and UModel.
 There are also tools for working with new standards and database versions across the product line, the ability to map and convert data in Google Protocol Buffers format, and much more.
 Let’s take a look at the highlights.